-Fiscal 2022 Compared to Fiscal 2021
+Fiscal 2023 Compared to Fiscal 2022

-Subscription and services gross margin of 72% increased year-over-year from 71% reflecting the continued growth of Ooma Business revenues with higher average revenue per user and associated benefits of economies of scale.
-Cost of subscription and services revenue for fiscal 2022 increased \$3.4 million or 7% year-over-year, primarily due to a \$1.6 million increase in regulatory costs, a \$0.9 million increase in personnel-related costs and a \$0.8 million infrastructure costs that support the growth of Ooma Business.
+Subscription and services gross margin of 73% increased year-over-year from 72% reflecting the continued growth of Ooma Business revenues with higher average revenue per user and associated benefits of economies of scale.
+Cost of subscription and services revenue for fiscal 2023 increased \$4.9 million or 10% year-over-year, primarily due to a \$2.6 million increase in personnel related costs, driven in part by increases in headcount attributable to the OnSIP acquisition in July 2022, as well as a \$1.1 million increase in infrastructure costs, a \$0.5 million increase in regulatory costs and a \$0.5 million increase in credit card processing fees that support the growth of Ooma Business.
+Overall, the year-over-year increase in the cost of subscription and services reflects both organic and OnSIP-related growth of our business.